Happy Birthday to me

-Early in As It Is On Earth, Taylor Thatcher muses on the fact that he and his ‘brother’ Bingham share an unusual day:
+Early in As It Is On Earth, the wounded narrator, Taylor Thatcher, muses on the fact that he and his ‘brother’ Bingham share an unusual day:

 The Birthday.
 Our Birthday.
 That’s the flukiest part.
 Same day, same month, three years apart.
 How odd is that?